 When you are aware of your emotion when you are eating.
 You do not succumb to negative thoughts.
 Food tastes better when you are happier.
 And if you asked, here’s an article on how happiness leads to weight loss.

 When you are mindful, you don’t eat purely for pleasure.
-You are aware that food is the basic needs for your survivor.
+You are aware that food is the basic needs of your survival.
 You feel thankful for those growing and producing the meal for your consumption.

 I’m not going to check if gratitude leads to weight loss.
 I just feel it’s a good thing to have.
 Do you agree?